clepsydraisa/clepsydra_isa/scripts/predicao/readme.md

-Para forecasting em geral, ver livro [Forecasting: Principles and Practice](https://otexts.com/fpp2/)
+Para forecasting em geral, ver livro (on-line) [Forecasting: Principles and Practice](https://otexts.com/fpp2/)

 *Exponential smoothing and ARIMA models are the two most widely used approaches to time series forecasting, and provide complementary approaches to the problem.
 While exponential smoothing models are based on a description of the trend and seasonality in the data, ARIMA models aim to describe the autocorrelations in the data.*